groupdocs/docs.groupdocs.com/content/annotation-net/getting-started/development-environment-installation-and-configuration.md

 *   Click Tools -> NuGet Package Manager -> Manage NuGet Packages for Solution.
 You can also access the same option through the Solution Explorer.
 Right-click the solution or project and select Manage NuGet Packages from the context menu

-*   Select Browse tab and type “GroupDocs.Annotation” in the search text box.
+*   Select Browse tab and type "GroupDocs.Annotation" in the search text box.

 *   Click the Install button to install the latest version of the API into your project as shown in the following screenshot.
 ![](images/annotation-net/development-environment-installation-and-configuration_0.png)